Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- In his lone career matchup against the 49ers, Burkhead notched 12 rushing yards, 37.5 fewer yards than his over/under in Sunday's game.
+- Burkhead's 12 rushing yards in his only career matchup against the 49ers are 38.5 fewer yards than his over/under in Sunday's game.

-- Burkhead did not have a touchdown run in that outing against the 49ers.

 - Note: Burkhead's stats vs. 49ers date back to 2016.